MinecraftForge/Documentation/docs/concepts/registries.md

 Registering Things
 ------------------

 The recommended way to register things is through the `RegistryEvent`s.
-These [events][] are fired after mod constructors are called and before configs are loaded, In `RegistryEvent.NewRegistry`, registries should be created.
+These [events][] are fired after mod constructors are called and before configs are loaded.
+In `RegistryEvent.NewRegistry`, registries should be created.
 Later, `RegistryEvent.Register` is fired once for each registered registry.
 Because `Register` is a generic event, the event handler should set the type parameter to the type of the object being registered.
 The event will contain the registry to register things to (`getRegistry`), and things may be registered with `register` (or `registerAll`) on the registry.
 Here's an example of an event handler that registers blocks:

 ```java
 @SubscribeEvent